Collegiate Middle Level Association: History

-Then, in 1995 two significant events occurred that moved CMLA to a new level.
-First, NMSA recognized CMLA as an official affiliate member, joining other state middle school associations.
-Secondly, CMLA moved from an individual membership to a chapter membership.
-The constitution underwent major revisions that not only changed membership from individual to chapter membership, but also changed how the association would be financed and governed.
+Then, in 1995, the NMSA recognized CMLA as an official affiliate member, joining other state middle school associations.
+In the same year, CMLA moved from an individual membership to a chapter membership.
 An advisory board was established consisting of the chapter advisors of all the member chapters.
 The officers were now elected from one campus that applied and was approved by the advisory board to be the host site for a two-year term.
 Financing was more closely aligned with NMSA.
 The association was able to have two annual meetings rather than just meeting at the NMSA annual conference.

 At first CMLA grew slowly under this newly revised structure.
 However, as more states legislated middle school teacher licensure and more colleges and universities began to develop middle school teacher education programs, CMLA provided an ever increasing number of prospective middle school teachers the opportunity to become professionally involved as middle level educators.

 The following colleges and universities have been leadership host sites for CMLA since the new restructuring: Otterbein College (2009–Present); Georgia College & State University (2007-2009); University of Dayton (2005-2007); Ashland University (2003-2005); Appalachian State University (2001-2003); Central Michigan University (1999-2001); Missouri Southern State University (1997-1999); and Illinois State University (1995-1997).